 GSA/Pride Clubs are important as they increase awareness of 2SLGBTQIA+ identities and foster safer spaces for marginalized students, families and staff.
 The safe space created in a GSA/Pride Club can help reduce feelings of isolation and increase self-esteem and self-worth.
 In addition, GSA’s/Pride Clubs are spaces of social justice action work.
 As a venue for student voice, students within these groups can lead information and awareness campaigns or activities supporting their school communities to be better informed about gender, sexuality and human rights.
 From this advocacy work, schools can continue to work towards being safe and inclusive places for all students, families and staff.

 *Acting in allyship – supporting a marginalized group though not necessarily identifying as part of that marginalized group.

 **Cis-gendered – a person whose gender identity and/or expression match the sex they were assigned at birth.

-How does my child become involved in a club such as these?
+How does my child become involved in a GSA or Pride club?